sujitpal/snorkel-pytorch-lstm-gpu/README.md

 The following snippet shows how to instantiate and train the LSTM object in the `pytorch_gpu` package.

+The `use_cudnn` parameter exists for `TorchNoiseAwareModel` (grandparent of `LSTM`) but does not seem to actually do anything.
+I set it up so that if it is set to True, the code will check for `torch.cuda.is_enabled()` and copy the module or variable to one of torch.device("cuda:0") or torch.device("cpu") so the operation can happen there.
+This is the pattern recommended in [Pytorch 0.4.0 migration guide](https://pytorch.org/blog/pytorch-0_4_0-migration-guide/).
+The general principle is that I set all the Modules that are used outside the `_build_model` function to GPU, as well as all Torch tensors that are accessed in the training loop (forward/backward).

 ```python
 from snorkel.learning.pytorch_gpu.rnn import LSTM